jsaintro/publicnotes/3dprinting/Temperature Calibration/PID Tuning.md

 3. Add the results to your slicer config
 Edit the start gcode for the printer profile
 `M301  [C<value>] [D<value>] [E<index>] [I<value>] [L<value>] [P<value>]`
+Note: Consider wrapping this in an if statement

 ## Tune your heatbed